pflooky/data-caterer-docs/docs/setup/guide/scenario/delete-generated-data.md

 #### One class for generating, another for deleting?

 Yes, this is possible.
+There are two requirements:
-The only requirement is that the connection names used need to be the same across both classes.
+- the connection names used need to be the same across both classes
+- `recordTrackingFolderPath` needs to be set to the same value

 #### Define record count